Danila747/DRLIVSEY/README.md

 sudo docker exec -it app python manage.py createsuperuser
 ```

-and if you want, you can use the list of ingredients offered by us to write
+And if you want, you can use the list of ingredients offered by us to write
 recipes.
 Upload it to the database with the following command:
 ```